mnknegi/vim/Documentation.md

 	- To switch from command mode to visual mode type v.
 	- To switch from any other mode to visual mode, first switch back to command mode by pressing escape, then type v

+## Create New File

+Following command is used to create a new file in Vim.
+If the file is already exist then it opens the file in Vim mode.

+> :edit file_name.extension

+## Save File

+> :w

+Above commmand is used to save the changes.

+> :wq

+Above command is used to save the changes and quit Vim.